 Second, you need to plan and allocate the time you have available for revision.
 Print off a weekly timetable and allocate the time you can spend on revision;

 - Block out the time you have other committments (shifts at work, family)

 - Make space for important 'down time' (going for a run, skyping your mum)

 Third, you can now make a plan for what to do with these blocks of time.
 For each exam you are facing, break down the content into the individual topics that you want to cover.
 Now you can begin to match these individual, focused study topics with your calendar;

 - Make sure to change topics through the day

 - Allow time for recall and review of topics after your initial session

 The rationale for reviewing topics is simple.
-As Learning Solutions Magazine explains here, our capacity to store information in our short-term memory is very limited, so it is important to pay attention to the process of transferring information into our long term memory.
+As explained in the diagram below, our capacity to store information in our short-term memory is very limited, so it is important to pay attention to the process of transferring information into our long term memory.

 If you avoid last minute cramming by planning your revision well, you will be able to take into account some choices you can make to optimise your learning.